Promoting, supporting and encouraging the study of the United States since 1955

 Restrictions

 These grants cannot be used for the supply of food or drink, or for prizes.
 Where flights to/from the United States are included, these must (under the Fly America Act) be provided by a US carrier.
-Further information will be provided in the grant letter.
-There are maximum figures payable for honoraria and for subsistence and overnight accommodation; again, further details will be provided.
 Awards cannot be made retrospectively.

 Publicity and Dissemination